mongodb/docs/source/includes/changelog/atlas-2022.rst

 14 December 2022 Release
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-- Adds the ability to configure some Atlas project limits using the :oas-atlas-op:`Projects Administration API resource </updateProjectInvitationById>`.
+- Adds the ability to configure some |service| project limits using the :oas-atlas-op:`Projects Administration API resource </updateProjectInvitationById>`.
 - Adds the ability to push live migrations of replica sets using :ref:`private endpoints <migrate-from-com-vpc-support>`.
 - Introduces :ref:`atlas-go-to`.

 16 November 2022 Release
 ~~~~~~~~~~~~~~~~~~~~~~~~

-- Adds the ability to :ref:`simulate a regional outage <test-outage>` for Atlas.
+- Adds the ability to :ref:`simulate a regional outage <test-outage>` for |service|.

 26 October 2022 Release
 ~~~~~~~~~~~~~~~~~~~~~~~

 - Introduces :ref:`Termination Protection <scale-cluster-termination-protection>`
   for database deployments.
-- Adds :ref:`a project setting <atlas-modify-project-settings>` that lets you
+- Adds a :ref:`project setting <atlas-modify-project-settings>` that lets you
-  configure some M40+ clusters with greater maximum storage than the standard limit.
+  configure some M40+ {+clusters+} with greater maximum storage than the standard limit.
+- Adds the :guilabel:`Set Oplog Size` UI configuration setting.
+This setting
+  allows you to set the :ref:`minimum retention window for Oplog entries <set-oplog-min-window>`.
+  You can see the :guilabel:`Set Oplog Size` configuration setting in the UI only
+  if you previously configured it for your {+cluster+}.
+For all new {+clusters+},
+  set the :guilabel:`Minimum Oplog Window` instead.

 05 October 2022 Release
 ~~~~~~~~~~~~~~~~~~~~~~~